niplav/site/language.md

 * Niplav Yushtun™: [Now an effective cause area!](https://schelling.pt/web/statuses/107888052139408526)
 * Niplav Yushtun™: Calibration of the Intellect, Optimism of the Will
 * Niplav Yushtum™: Mostly a Reputation Hazard
+* Niplav Yushtum™: Midwit With High Need for Cognition

 Unclaimed Domain Names
 -----------------------